 First, read our shipping container Buyer's Guide and decide on the type of container you want.
 Then take a look at the shipping containers we have for sale or for rent.
 All our prices are listed and there is no need to wait for quotes!
 Our advanced shopping cart also provides an instant and accurate delivery cost to your home or business.
 Within seconds you can check out using any of our 7 different payment options and then we'll work on getting your container shipped to your door!

-For more info on this process, check out How Shipped Auctions Works!
+For more info on this process, check out How it Works!

 Yes, in a way your discount is already built in.
-Shipped is a marketplace made up of hundreds of shipping lines, off-lease shipping companies and shipping container sellers that all fight for your business.
+Shipped is a direct seller of our own shipping containers.
+We pass on serious savings that are usually absorbed by brokers and middle-men that markup the prices of containers as they change hands.
 The price you will pay is lower than anywhere else and in addition, we have the service and guarantees to ensure your total satisfaction.

 We accept all major forms of payment including:

 All payment options are free with the exception of: A convenience fee of 2.99% for Visa/Mastercard/Discover and 3.99% for American Express will apply to orders paid online or over the phone.

 Yes, through a BIC-Code search engine.
 Just enter the BIC-Code and you'll see the prior ownership information, much like CarFax.com does for automobile VIN numbers.

 Please read through our entire Shipping Container Delivery Guidelines (PDF) to ensure your site is suitable

 That depends on the type of delivery vehicle.
 The container is normally delivered by one of two methods, depending on the size and number of container you are buying.

 The most frequently utilized delivery method is via a tilt-bed truck.
 These back in to your delivery space, lower the back-end, and slowly slide the container down the bed of the truck and then back away.
 Generally speaking, you'll need double the length of the container to deliver via this method.